dszendrei/ngx-signals-plus/projects/ngx-signals-plus/README.md

 ### EventSignal & signalFromEvent:

 EventSignal is a special type of signal that comes with two additional methods: attachActivator and deactivate.
-It’s also the return type of signalFromEvent, a function inspired by the popular fromEvent function in NgRx.
+It’s also the return type of signalFromEvent, a function inspired by the popular fromEvent function in RxJs.
 However, signalFromEvent goes beyond the basics, offering enhanced functionality and returning a signal.
 Here are some of its standout features:

 - Signal-based Targets: Perfect for scenarios using viewChild(), it dynamically adds or removes event listeners based on the truthiness of the target signal.
 - Dynamic Event Names: Supports signal-based event names or collections of event names, allowing for the flexible addition and removal of listeners for multiple event types.